jasrajput/layer2-arbitrum-solution/README.md

-# Layer 2 Solution on Arbitrum
+# Layer 2 Staking Solution on Arbitrum

 ## Overview
 This project is a Layer 2 solution built on the Arbitrum blockchain, featuring a native token called **ARBC**.
 The platform includes a staking mechanism for ARBC and integrates with PancakeSwap for token swapping.